Do you want to Save More Taxes?

 • There is a transfer of land or building or both

-• which is held as capital asset
+• The building/land is held as a capital asset,

 • The asset can be depreciable or non-depreciable.